Car Tinting Law

 Special grades of film may be applied to factory tinted windows.
 When these films are applied to tinted glass, the combination of tints must still allow 35% visual light transmittance**.

-*Please refer to the table below to check individual state tinting laws.
+*Please refer to the links below to check individual state tinting laws.

 New South Wales